JustinLex/jlh-h5b/README.md

   * No need for multiple clusters
   * All software can run on primary cluster
   * Bootstrapping and storage can run alongside cluster on x86 node
-  * No hardware available to spin up mutliple clusters without use of VMs?
+  * No hardware available to spin up mutliple clusters without use of clunky VMs anyways

 * 1 controlplane, 2 worker nodes
   * Worker node redundancy